 I wore my 2014 jersey a lot.
 I probably wore it more than any other bike jersey that I own.
-However, I am not the typical ‘carrot-shape’ of most triathletes – my shoulders and chest are definitely not broader than my waist and my hips – so my jersey did not fit me as well as it could have done, although the style was very flattering.
+However, I am not the typical ‘carrot-shape’ of most triathletes.
+My shoulders and chest are definitely not broader than my waist and my hips.
+My jersey did not fit me as well as it could have done, although the style was very flattering.
 The 2015 jersey was made of a beautifully soft fabric and I ordered a smaller size, so it fitted me so much better.
 I wore it for almost every bike ride and it was one of the first items I packed for my cycling trip across Japan.
 This year’s jersey is made of a slightly different fabric again, but I love the silky feel and the cut.

 The tri tank

 This is a toughie.
 I’ve loved all of the SOAS tri tops so far.
 However, the lake where I have to do most of my training and aquathlons is VERY murky, so the 2014 top just edges ahead as black is easier to clean than white!

 The jury’s still out on this one.
 I love all of the SOAS shorts that I have and only wear another brand when it is incredibly cold (then I choose full-length thermal bib tights)… or when I’ve had a laundry fail!

 The arm warmers

 In terms of fit and comfort, I can’t choose between the arm warmers, but I did love the SOAS wings design on the ones from 2014 and 2015.

 The 2014 socks were black and blue, in a shade that wasn’t identical to the rest of the kit.
 My cycling shoes are white, so I was torn about them, however, the socks were very comfy.
 In 2015 we had odd socks (one white and one black), which definitely made them quirky.
 I was torn as although they’re cute, my OCD likes everything to match!
 This year I have a pair of white socks that I love.